glints-dev/eslint-config/README.md

 # Contribution Guidelines

+**Please do not bump version before your changes have been merged into the master branch.
+Also, please do not push git tags on this repo for commits that have not been merged to master yet, pushing these tags would cause an un-intended release to the NPM registry.
+Version bumps are supposed to be a shared global entity.**

 Refer to [this link](https://eslint.org/docs/developer-guide/shareable-configs) for documentation about sharable configurations and rules.

 Before modifying the rules, please notify the codebase owners because it may impact many downstream projects.